8:25 AM - 2:30 PM

-Numeracy: Lunchtime help for all Mathematic students is provided by our math department every Tuesday and Thursday.
+Numeracy: Lunchtime help for all Mathematics students is provided by our Math department every Tuesday and Thursday.

 The alternative education programs are directed at students with various educational and social needs that can’t necessarily be fulfilled in a traditional classroom.
 Student success is fostered through four paths:

 Independent Learning Courses (ILC): A full range of courses are offered for students covering Grade 9 though 12 course work, at different academic levels.
 Fifteen courses are currently offered.

 Self-Paced Credit Recovery: These courses enable students to meet overall curriculum expectations and aim to provide a foundation for success in subsequent courses.

 Continuous Intake GLD20/GLN40 T-Shirt Screening and Sign Making Program: This course provides students with opportunities to discover and develop the skills and habits required to be successfully employed.
 Students develop an understanding of work through practical hands-on experiences in the school and in the community.